 “The course was very helpful, a new stepping stone and foundation for successful snow plowing.” – Town of Wasaga Beach, Front End Loader

-This one day course covers the classroom portion of snowplow training.
-Students spend approximately 7 hours in class learning the theory of snowplow operation.
+This one-day course covers the classroom portion of snowplow training.
+Students spend approximately 7 hours in-class learning the theory of snowplow operation.
+Some of the topics that will be covered are weather and road weather, salt smarts and plowing techniques.

 Snowplow Defensive Driving Course (DDC)